rrajan8/MemRec/README.md

 	$make

-3) This creates the file rvm.a .
+3) This creates the file librvm.a .
 4) Go over to test_cases directory and run make to compile tests in this directory
 5) If you are compiling your own source with the library, run the following
    command:

-g++ -std=c++11 -Wall -g -I. myexample.c /path/to/rvm.a -o myexample
+g++ -std=c++11 -Wall -g -I. myexample.c /path/to/librvm.a -o myexample
 ./myexample

 NOTE: please specify path to rvm.h in the includes in myexample.c and